 #2 Crane — 33,000 feet

 The common crane can hit over 30,000 feet and has flown across the Himalayas.
 Also known as the Eurasian crane, the bird’s seen in Northern parts of Asia and Europe.
 Considered a medium-sized bird, the crane’s wingspan is between six and eight feet.

 The crane is a long-distance migrant and winters in Northern Africa.
 During migration, common cranes tend to fly a V-shaped grouping.
 They have a distinctive call and extremely long legs.
 One of the crane’s most unique features is a ruffle of tail feathers atop its head.

 You can learn more about the common crane here.

 The bar-headed goose can ascend to 29,000 feet, high enough to sail over Mount Everest.
 Native to Central Asia, the bird perfectly adapts to high Himalayan peaks where air pressure drops dynamically low.
 These geese have a greater lung capacity than other species in the family.

 The bodies contain more blood cells.
-In-flight, they can increase their cardiac output.
+In flight, they can increase their cardiac output.
 Their names come from the dark bars circling the head.
 They live in high-altitude lakes all over Central Asia.
 In the winter, the birds migrate South, capable of crossing distances of 1,000 miles in one day.

-The bar-headed goose is, not surprisingly, cousin to the goose, who you can read more about here.
+The bar-headed goose is, not surprisingly, a cousin to the goose, who you can read more about here.